insightsengineering/teal.gallery/README.md

 ## Development

-All `teal` sample apps are wrapped into this package for the sake of portability.
+All `teal` sample apps are wrapped into this repository into it's own sub-directory.
 All development standards and practices that we currently use for teal app development also apply to this repository.

+### Auto-deployment

+All the sample apps are automatically deployed every day using the CI in two channels:

+- `stable` channel: The code for the Teal apps is taken from the `main` branch of `teal.gallery`, and the NEST packages are installed from the `main` branch of GitHub.
+This is done using the `deploy_stable.yaml`.
+- `dev` channel: The code for the Teal apps is taken from the `dev` branch of `teal.gallery` and the NEST packages are installed from the last `release tag` of GitHub.
+This is done using the `deploy_dev.yaml`.

+_IMPORTANT_: Although we can now test the unreleased features of the NEST packages in deployments, currently, the divergent `dev` and `main` branches must be managed and merged manually as needed to ensure that the apps work fine in both deployment channels, i.e., making sure to merge the app changes from `dev` to `main` by creating a PR.

 ### Adding a sample app to `teal.gallery`